bcgov/digital_marketplace/docs/helm_deploy.md

 ### routes
 Sets up the `route` to redirect to the namespace url.
 Found in Openshift gui when logged in as an admin under `Networking` -> `Routes`.
+**NOTE** If changes are made to the route, the deploy process may error out with something along the lines of `...variable is immutable...` for `spec.host` (or whatever else you changed).
+In this case you need to go manually delete the route from either console with `kubectl` or in the Openshift gui, the rerun the deploy to have it recreate the host.

 ### _helpers.tpl
 This file sets up the full name, and labels for the deployment.